jqyanes/CS310-S2025/Assignment 1/README.md

 Don't worry about leading/trailing spaces

-Don't worry about incorrect data types (If "1" is a string/char instead of an int, that's fine)
+Don't worry about incorrect data types (e.g. if "1" is a string/char instead of an int)

 If an entire row is null, just report it once and put something along the lines of "all columns" for the column in your solution file